Merchant Tips & Best Practices for Processing Authorization Reversals

 Is an Authorization Reversal the Same as Voiding a Transaction?

-As a merchant, you may have the option to “void” a transaction during the authorization process.
+You may have the option to “void” a transaction during the authorization process.
 This effectively undoes a transaction, making it as if it never happened.

 Voided transactions never get sent to the cardholder’s issuing bank for payment.
 Regardless, the cardholder will probably still see the charge appear as “pending” on their online statement for a day or two.